Pulp (band): First reunion: 2011–2013

 In November 2010 it was announced that the Different Class line-up (Cocker, Banks, Doyle, Mackey, Senior and Webber) would be playing at the Wireless festival in London's Hyde Park and a Saturday slot at the Isle of Wight Festival in 2011.

 In a message sent to the band's official mailing list on 1 January 2011, Cocker said the large amount of interest in the band's reunion had been "an inspiration," and that he was pleased with how rehearsals were going.

 The band announced 22 concerts between May and September 2011, taking place in Europe and Australia.
 Pulp were one of the surprise special guests at Glastonbury Festival 2011 in June where they played on The Park stage on Saturday evening.
 They performed at the Sziget Festival in Hungary on 10 August, Way Out West Festival in Sweden on 13 August, and played as co-headliners to The Strokes at the Reading Festival and the Leeds Festival during the final weekend of August 2011.
 They headlined the Electric Picnic on 4 September, their last festival of the year.
 On 9 January 2012, the Coachella festival line-up was released, with Pulp listed as part of the line-up.
 Further dates were announced, including North and South America and a concert at the Royal Albert Hall in support of the Teenage Cancer Trust.
 Senior did not take part in the 2012 gigs.

 In February 2012, It, Freaks and Separations (the albums released by Fire Records) were re-issued.
 These editions came with bonus tracks, including "Death Goes to the Disco", "Dogs Are Everywhere" and "Sink or Swim".

 Cocker told ShortList magazine in April 2012 that he was working on ideas for new Pulp songs, but in November he told Q that the band had no plans to release new material and would be "cruising off into the sunset" at the end of the year, signalling a possible end to the reunion.

 The band played a one-off concert in their hometown of Sheffield in December that year, at the 13,500 capacity Motorpoint Arena and made a previously unreleased track, "After You", available for download to those who had attended the concert.
 It was subsequently released to the general public in January 2013 via digital download.
 The song had previously only existed in demo form.
 Their last performance was to promote the song on The Jonathan Ross Show on 9 February 2013.
-The remixed version of "After You" by Soulwax later went on to be used in the 2013 video game Grand Theft Auto V as a track on the ingame radio station, Soulwax FM.

 In May 2015, a music heritage plaque was unveiled at the venue of the band's first gig, The Leadmill, Sheffield.
 Band members Jarvis Cocker, Nick Banks, Steve Mackey, Candida Doyle and Mark Webber were present at the ceremony.